 How The Best B2B Websites Generate Leads

-The best B2B websites often receive input from a b2b lead generation service.
-But what are they doing differently than everyone else?
+You don’t need to hire b2b lead generation services to get great leads.
 In this article we’ll take a look at five ways high converting B2B websites are driving strong results.

 By applying just two of these principles we’ve consistently seen conversion rates over 7%!